Subscribe to stay updated

 It made you feel special, important and valued.

 You then went made a phone call to your aunt or went back to that doctor the next time you got sick.

-So by doing something similar with your customers, you’re reinforcing the idea that your customer made the right decision to buy from you.
+So by doing something similar to your customers, you’re reinforcing the idea that your customer made the right decision to buy from you.